Skip to main content

 const input = document.getElementById('username') as HTMLInputElement;

-input.value = 'Alice';
+input.value = 'Alice'; // Now TypeScript allows .value access

-// Angle bracket syntax (not in JSX)
+// Angle bracket syntax (not usable in JSX/TSX files because it conflicts with HTML tags)

 const input2 = <HTMLInputElement>document.getElementById('password');

-const x = 'hello' as unknown as number; // ⚠️ Dangerous!
+const x = 'hello' as unknown as number; // Dangerous: no runtime conversion happens!

 Non-null Assertion